 40 lbs

 Lost in the year after I quit.
-No more stress-eating.
-No more bingeing.
+No more stress-eating, no more bingeing.
 The cigarettes weren't suppressing the food cravings, they were creating them.

 Over the last 20 years, my team and I have helped over 15,000 smokers walk away from cigarettes for good.
-Some had smoked for 10 years.
-Some had smoked for 60.
-Some were skeptical of hypnosis.
-Some were terrified of weight gain.
-Some had emphysema and felt time running out.
+Some had smoked for 10 years, some had smoked for 60.
+Some were skeptical of hypnosis, some were terrified of weight gain, and some had emphysema and felt time running out.
+What they all had in common is that they'd tried everything else, and nothing had worked.

 Here's what worked.